Testosterone Replacement Therapy (TRT) is being considered by many men, especially older men.

 Although some controversy exists amongst healthcare professionals as to the pros and cons of augmenting Testosterone, you and your doctor can decide if any of these methods would be right for you:

 - Herbal testosterone boosters -- these are products that can contain Chrysin, a bioflavonoid that reduces Estrogen in your system and boosts Testosterone; Maca, a root herb used by the Peruvian Indians touted to increase sperm and testosterone levels.
 These herbal preparations do not have the risks or possible side effects associated with prescription Testosterone preparations and also cost much less.

 - Important Note -- Yohimbe is both an herbal “male performance-boosting” supplement and a prescription drug.
 However, the Food and Drug Administration (FDA) has reported that it can have some severe side effects with improper, unmonitored use, including renal failure, seizures, and death.
 Exercise extreme caution with Yohimbe and many physicians recommend avoiding it altogether.

 - Topical Testosterone – these are prescription-only gels/creams that are applied to the skin.
 Be aware that you should not allow women (especially pregnant), or children to come in contact with the area of skin where you applied the gel.
 Doing so can cause congenital disabilities in an unborn fetus or male features in women.

 - Testosterone injections – these are prescription-only drugs given one to two times a month.
 They need administering by a doctor or nurse practitioner.
-There can be many side effects and risks associated with injections which your doctor can explain to you.
+There can be many side effects and risks associated with injections that your doctor can explain to you.

 Though there are many reasons why a man’s Testosterone levels may decrease, but natural aging is the most significant factor.